 \section{Introduction}

-This work describes a set of efficient algorithms for handling large dense matrices that have \textit{rank structure}.
-To simplify slightly, this means that an $N\times N$ matrix can be tessellated into $O(N)$ blocks in such a way that each block is either small or of low numerical rank, cf.~Figures \ref{fig:matrix_strong_1d_lvl3} and \ref{fig:h1matrix}.
-This structure allows the matrix to be stored and applied to vectors efficiently, often with cost that scales linearly or close to linearly with $N$.
-Sometimes, it is also possible to compute an approximate inverse or LU factorization in linear or close to linear time.
-Matrices of this type have turned out to be ubiquitous in both engineering and data sciences, and have been the subject of much research in recent decades, going under names such as $\mathcal{H}$-matrices~\cite{bebendorf2008hierarchical,2010_borm_book,hackbusch1999sparse}; HODLR matrices~\cite{ambikasaran2013mathcal,martinsson2009fast}, Hierarchically Semi-Separable (HSS) matrices~\cite{chandrasekaran2007fast,chandrasekaran2006fast,xia2010superfast}, Recursive Skeletonization~\cite{gillman2012direct,ho2012fast,2005_martinsson_fastdirect,minden2017recursive}, and many more.
+We present a set of efficient algorithms for computing data-sparse representations of large dense matrices that have \textit{rank structure}.
+This property is often defined to mean that an $N\times N$ matrix can be tessellated into $O(N)$ blocks in such a way that each block is either small or of low numerical rank, cf.~Figures \ref{fig:h1matrix} and \ref{fig:matrix_strong_1d_lvl3}.
+Matrices with such structure can be stored and applied to vectors efficiently, often with cost that scales linearly or close to linearly with $N$.
+It is in many environments also possible to compute an approximate inverse or LU factorization in linear or close to linear time.
+The notion of rank-structured matrices appears implicitly in techniques such as Barnes-Hut \cite{1986_barnes_hut} and the Fast Multipole Method \cite{rokhlin1987}.
+The idea was then brought to the forefront as a linear algebraic structure by Hackbusch and co-workers \cite{hackbusch1999sparse,2002_hackbusch_H2}, and is now a subject of research under names such as $\mathcal{H}$-matrices~\cite{bebendorf2008hierarchical,2010_borm_book,hackbusch1999sparse}; HODLR matrices~\cite{ambikasaran2013mathcal,martinsson2009fast}, Hierarchically Semi-Separable (HSS) a.k.a.~Hierarchically Block-Separable (HBS) matrices~\cite{chandrasekaran2007fast,chandrasekaran2006fast,gillman2012direct,xia2010superfast}, Recursive Skeletonization~\cite{ho2012fast,2005_martinsson_fastdirect,minden2017recursive}, and many more.

-The specific problem we address is the following: Suppose that $\mtx{A}$ is an $N\times N$ matrix that we know is rank-structured, but we do not have direct access to the low-rank factors that define the compressible off-diagonal blocks.
-Instead, we have access to fast algorithms that given tall thin matrices $\mtx{\Omega},\mtx{\Psi} \in \mathbb{R}^{N\times \ell}$, evaluate the matrix-matrix products
+The question we address is the following: Suppose that you are given an $N\times N$ matrix $\mtx{A}$ that you know is rank structured under some given partitioning, but you do not have direct access to the low-rank factors that define the compressible off-diagonal blocks.
+Instead, you have access to some efficient procedure that, given tall thin matrices $\mtx{\Omega},\mtx{\Psi} \in \mathbb{R}^{N\times \ell}$, can evaluate the matrix-matrix products